St Luke's Hospital

 We have expanded our services beyond the elderly to enrich more lives.
 An Institution of a Public Character, we care for 2,300 inpatients and 3,500 outpatients each year, regardless of race, language or religion.
 As illnesses may be long and chronic, we care holistically for patients’ physical, emotional and psychosocial well-being.

 Impactful and innovative in transforming community care, we were the first recipient of the President’s Award for Social Impact (2012), and the first community hospital to receive the National Healthcare Innovation and Productivity Medal (National University Hospital – St Luke’s Hospital Integrated Care Path, 2016).
-We topped the Community Hospital Patient Experience Survey in 2018.
+We partnered the National University Health System (NUHS) to pioneer the Patient Appointment Consolidation (PAC) programme, which won the overall Excellence Champion Medal in the National Healthcare Innovation and Productivity Medals in 2017.

 enriching lives in the communities